Callahan-Rose-Consulting/VFV/ReadMe.txt

 On behalf of everyone who has worked on this game, thank-you for taking the time to play it.

-There is a shortcut to help you navagate playing the game:
+To start the game:
+Go inside "Game Data".
-"I Incorporated.exe - Shortcut" is what you click on to play the game
+"I Incorporated.exe" is what you click on to play the game

 To obtain player results:
 Go inside "Game Data".